-- In the audit reviewed, the firm did not make a required communication to the issuer's audit committee related to the name, location, and planned responsibilities of a person serving as the engagement partner on the audit and not employed by the firm.
-In this instance, the firm was non-compliant with AS 1301, Communications with Audit Committees. - In the audit reviewed and in one previous audit of this issuer, the firm's report on Form AP omitted information related to the other Partner ID by which the engagement partner has been identified on a Form AP filed by a different registered public accounting firm.
-In these instances, the firm was non-compliant with PCAOB Rule 3211, Auditor Reporting of Certain Audit Participants. - In one previous audit of the issuer reviewed, the firm did not file its report on Form AP by the relevant deadline.
-In this instance, the firm was non-compliant with PCAOB Rule 3211, Auditor Reporting of Certain Audit Participants.
+- In the two audits reviewed, the firm did not provide the engagement letter to the audit committee, or equivalent, and determine that the audit committee, or equivalent, acknowledged and agreed to the terms of the engagement.
+In addition, the firm did not appropriately communicate its responsibilities in the engagement letter because the firm referred to standards other than the PCAOB standards.
+In these instances, the firm was noncompliant with AS 1301, Communications with Audit Committees. - In the two audits reviewed, the firm did not communicate to the issuer's audit committee, or equivalent, the significant risks identified through its risk assessment procedures.
+In these instances, the firm was non-compliant with AS 1301, Communications with Audit Committees. - In the two audits reviewed, the firm did not file its report on Form AP by the relevant deadline.
+In these instances, the firm was non-compliant with PCAOB Rule 3211, Auditor Reporting of Certain Audit Participants.